• Skip to primary navigation

 Ingredient Notes:

-• Gluten free flour blend - I tested this recipe using Bob's Red Mill 1 to 1 Gluten Free Flour Blend and King Arthur's Measure for Measure Gluten Free Blend.
-I am sure most blends would be fine if they don't have bean flours.
-That doesn't mean others will not work, I just have not tested other flours and I can not guarantee the recipe will work if you use other mixes.
+• Gluten free flour blend – I tested this recipe using Bob’s Red Mill 1 to 1 Gluten Free Flour Blend and King Arthur’s Measure for Measure Gluten Free Blend.
+I am sure most blends would be fine if they didn’t have bean flour.
+That doesn’t mean others will not work; I have not tested other flours, and I can not guarantee the recipe will work if you use other mixes.

 • Xanthan Gum - If your gluten free flour blend doesn’t contain xanthan gum or guar gum, please add 1 teaspoon.
 Psyllium husk should also be okay if you need to use that instead of gum.

-• Cornmeal - Use gluten free cornmeal.
-Yellow cornmeal itself is gluten free but there is a high risk of cross-contamination with gluten in the manufacturing process.
-I also recommend using fine ground cornmeal so that your pancakes are not gritty.
+• Cornmeal – Use gluten free cornmeal.
+Yellow cornmeal is gluten-free, but there is a high risk of cross-contamination with gluten in manufacturing.
+I also recommend using fine-ground cornmeal so that your pancakes are not gritty.
 Do not use coarse cornmeal!
-You can also use cornflour if you prefer, but you will not get the same crisp edges as with finer ground cornmeal.
+You can also use cornflour, but you will not get the same crisp edges as with finer ground cornmeal.

 • Eggs - Size large.

-• Milk - I used almond milk but any regular or non-dairy milk should be fine.
+• Milk or Non-Dairy – I used almond milk, but regular or non-dairy milk should be fine.
 I would recommend using unflavored milk.

 Step 1: In a large mixing bowl, add the cornmeal, gluten free flour, sugar, baking powder, and salt.
 Use a wire whisk to blend the ingredients together.